 However, for me, the main attraction was the phenomenal views across Ljubljana and the surrounding mountainous countryside.

-2. The River is the Life of the City
+2. Ljubljanica River – the Life of the City

-The Ljubljanica river is the vibrant life of the city.
-Most of the attractions in Ljubljana are close to the river and in the city centre, the river banks are lined with restaurants and bars, offering the perfect place for a meal or a spritz.
+Another reason to visit Ljubljana is that the river is the vibrant life of the city.
+Most of the attractions in Ljubljana are close to the Ljubljanica river and in the city centre, the river banks are lined with restaurants and bars, offering the perfect place for a meal or a spritz.
 The laid-back riverside vibes reminded me of Navigli in Milan.

 On my boat ride, which was in the off-peak season, I was the only passenger.
 I sat at the front of the boat and took in the lovely views like I was on a private tour, hehe.

-3. A Green City – Literally and Figuratively
+3. Enjoy How Green It Is – Literally and Figuratively

 Ljubljana doesn’t just look green, with its tree-lined river and many parks.
-It is also legitimately environmentally friendly.
+It is also legitimately environmentally friendly – and this is another good reason to visit Ljubljana.

 After making progress in shifting transit from cars to public transport, pedestrianising a lot of the city centre, and reducing waste, Ljubljana was named the Green Capital of Europe in 2016.